SethClydesdale/forumactif-edge/README.md

 You should know that this project is not officially affiliated with Forumactif.
 This forum version is managed by the community, so it will constantly evolve based on **your** feedback.

-If you'd like to install Forumactif Edge you can find out more on our wiki by clicking the link below.
+If you'd like to install Forumactif Edge you can find out more by clicking the link below.
 - [**How to install Forumactif Edge**](https://github.com/SethClydesdale/forumactif-edge/wiki/Installing)

+Not ready to install yet ?
+No problem !
+Take a look around, check out the FAQ and previews below, or visit [our wiki](https://github.com/SethClydesdale/forumactif-edge/wiki) to learn more about what Forumactif Edge has to offer !

 ## FAQ